johandahlberg/piper/README.md

 Development
 ===========

 The heavy lifting in Piper is primarilly done in Scala, with Bash glueing together the different scripts to into workflows.
-Some additional Java and the occational Perl component is used, but the main body of the code is
+Some additional Java and the occational Perl component is used, but the main body of the code is written in Scala.

 Coding
 ------